Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 Cons: Doesn’t hold as many cans as other options

 Some days, you need a cooler.
-Other days, you simply want a backpack.
-And still other times, you want both.
-For those days, the REI Co-Op Cool Trail Split Pack Cooler is an excellent best of both worlds option.
+On other days, you simply want a backpack.
+And still other days, you want both.
+For those days, the REI Co-Op Cool Trail Split Pack Cooler is an excellent, best-of-both-worlds option.

 Best Packable Backpack Cooler

-ICEMULE Classic Collapsible Backpack Cooler 15 L ($85)
+ICEMULE Classic Medium Collapsible Backpack Cooler 15 L ($85)

 Capacity: 16 cans (without ice)